-One of the beautiful and regularly visited attractions on the island of Rhodes is the Filerimos Mountain and its Monastery!
+One of the most beautiful and regularly visited attractions on the island is Filerimos in Rhodes with its Mountain and Monastery!

 I personally like to visit this area on a regular basis, and I make a regular walk around the village of Ialyssos before taking the steep and winding road to the top of this mountain where its peak sits at just under 270 meters in height.